PauliusAleks/Pokemontrainer/README.md

 # Create a Pokémon Trainer using Angular
 ## Description
 In this assignment we built a Pokemon Trainer web app using the Angular Framework.
 The purpose of this assignment was to get a better understanding about Angular Framework and TypeScript.
 This application allows users to create a user in our JSON server that is hosted using <a href="https://vercel.com/">Vercel</a>.
 After login users are sent to Pokemon catalogue, that is loaded with pokemons from the <a href="https://pokeapi.co/">PokeAPI</a>.
-Users can then "catch" a pokemon of their choise.
-The pokemon will be added to their profile.
+Users can then "catch" pokemons of their choise.
+The pokemons will be added to their Pokedex and displayed in profile page.
+The user can then remove pokemons or logout from the app.

-## Requirements for the Pokémon Trainer app

 ## Component tree
 This Component Tree was created before a single line of code was written.